 - Not much in-cab storage

-The Expert is also available with a number of high-tech features, including plenty of active safety equipment, hands-free automatic sliding doors and a head-up display.
+It's also available with a number of high-tech features, including plenty of active safety equipment, hands-free automatic sliding doors and a head-up display.

 Peugeot Expert relatives and rivals

 The Expert comes in three body lengths and three gross vehicle weight (GVW) options, but only a single roof height.